Pantone Colour 2018: Ultraviolet

 “It is found in the cosmos , the wellness movement (amethyst crystals) and was a favorite colour of the architect Frank Lloyd Wright” who, Ms. Eiseman said, used to wear a purple cape when he was trying to be creative.

-5 Ways to wear Pantone Colour 2018 Ultraviolet
+5 Ways to wear Pantone Colour of the year 2018 Ultraviolet

-A quick search on the internet will give you plenty of inspiration and it’s not hard to find ultraviolet clothing or accessories.
+A quick internet search, will give you plenty of inspiration.
+It’s not hard to find ultraviolet clothing or accessories:

-- This is a bold colour and you’ll certainly be the centre of attention in any room wearing ultraviolet.
-If you wear it head to toe, the pantone colour 2018 can be a little overwhelming.
-But it does work well as a monochrome outfit, like a dress.
+- It’s a bold colour and you’ll certainly be the centre of attention in any room when you wear ultraviolet.
+If you wear it head to toe, this colour can be a little overwhelming.
+But it does work well as a monochrome outfit, like a dress

 - You can also add a splash of colour with accessories such as shoes and sunglasses or with a handbag